-In June 2020, United Therapeutics filed a complaint for patent infringement against the Company in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-RGA) (the "Hatch-Waxman Litigation"), asserting infringement by the Company of U.S. Patent Nos.
+In June 2020, United Therapeutics filed a complaint for patent infringement against the Company in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-RGA) 20 cv 00755 RGA (the "Hatch-Waxman Original Hatch-Waxman Litigation"), asserting infringement by the Company of U.S. Patent Nos.
 9,604,901, entitled "Process to Prepare Treprostinil, the Active